arcus/education_python_intensive/Intro-to-python.md

  **Click here!**
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/arcus/education_python_intensive/main?filepath=intro-to-python.ipynb)

 The environment takes a few minutes to load, so be patient.
 Read through the next couple of sections while you wait!
-We won't need the online environment until the ["Using a Jupyter notebook" section](#Using-a-Jupyter-notebook).
+We won't need the online environment until the ["Using a Jupyter Notebook" section](#Using-a-Jupyter-Notebook).

-## So what is Python, anyway?
+## So What Is Python, Anyway?

 While the word "python" might immediately make you think of a snake, that's not all it is!
 Python refers to a programming language.
 There are a lot of different programming languages for a variety of tasks, but what they all have in common is that they tell your computer what to do.
 Behind all of your favorite applications is a software developer (or, more often, several developers) who have written the instructions for the computer in a programming language.
 Python is a particularly versatile language that can be used for web development, data science, machine learning, and more.